bayersglassey/bagblog/entries/2025/jul/algebra_of_chess.md

     ♙ + ur♟ -> . + ur♙

-Phew!
-Okay, let's take a break.

-## The algebra of chess moves

-Okay, we have an "algebra of chessboards", but at the end there, we also introduced a way to describe chess *moves*, for instance:

-    ♙ + ur♟ -> . + ur♙

-Now, let's say for a moment that we're not (yet) only interested in describing *valid* chess moves.
+Now, this operator in no way limits us to only describing *valid* chess moves.
-We want a way to describe *any* chess move, even one where you teleport your king to the other side of the board, remove your opponent's queen, and add two knights to your side, all in one move.
+We can use it to describe *any* chess move, even one where you teleport your king to the other side of the board, remove your opponent's queen, and add two knights to your side, all in one move:
-Crazy, you say?!?!
-Well, all I say to you is:

     ♔ + uuuuuu. + uurr♛ -> . + uuuuuu♔ + uurr. + lll♘ + rrr♘